 - Detoxifying the body

-I can go on and on about the many ways deep breathing can benefit your fitness, health, and overall well-being levels.
+I can go on and on about how deep breathing can benefit your fitness, health, and overall well-being levels.

 How to Practice?

 So how can I make it work for me?
 You might ask.